Selected writings, notes, and reflections.

 Body, remember not only how much you were loved,

-but also those desires that for you,
+but also those desires that for you

-gleamed brightly in the eyes,
+gleamed plainly in the eyes,

 and trembled in the voice—and some

-chance obstacle interrupted them…
+chance obstacle interrupted them.

-Now that everything is in the past,
+Now that all of it lies in the past,

-it almost seems as if you gave yourself
+it almost seems as if you gave yourself also

-to those desires, too—how they shone,
+to those desires too—how they gleamed

-How they trembled in the voice, for you, body, remember...
+how they trembled in the voice, for you, body, remember...

 From C.P.
 Cavafy: Selected Poems